US Tennis Association Reverses Course, Will Now Require Proof Of Vaccination For US Open Fans

 NEW YORK (CBSNewYork) — The United States Tennis Association has changed its vaccination policy for the U.S. Open.

-Friday afternoon, the USTA announced proof of at least one dose of a COVID-19 vaccine will be required for all ticketholders over the age of 12.READ MORE: NFC East Preview: If Dak Prescott Stays Healthy, 'The Cowboys Are The Team To Beat,' Says CBS Dallas' Bill Jones
+Friday afternoon, the USTA announced proof of at least one dose of a COVID-19 vaccine will be required for all ticketholders over the age of 12.READ MORE: Stanton Slugs Yankees Past A's 8-2, Cole Wins Third Straight

 Initially, it was announced that the tournament would be back to full capacity with no requirements for masks, vaccines or a recent COVID test.